 When you visited Messiah and then decided to enroll here, you probably didn't spend too much time thinking about how the College would handle an emergency, right?
 But, let's be realistic: bad or unexpected things can happen anywhere, at any time.
-So, take a few minutes and peruse this Emergency Response website, ok?
-We want you to be prepared to respond calmly and responsibly to a campus emergency, and this is your primer.
+So, take a few minutes and peruse this Emergency Response website.
+We want you to be prepared to respond calmly and responsibly to a campus emergency, and this is a great place to start.

 There are some basic things you should know/do:

 - Sign up for our Text Message Alert System.
-Then, in an emergency, you will be quickly notified of the danger and how to respond.
+Then, in an emergency, you will be quickly notified and given instructions on how to respond.
 You'll also be among the first to know if we delay or cancel classes due to inclement weather.

 - Program the dispatch phone number into your cell phone: 717-691-6005.
 This will connect you to campus safety personnel 24-7.
 On campus, dispatch can be reached at ext.
 6005.

-- Pay attention in residence hall meetings and classes when staff and faculty talk about things like how to safely evacuate a building, how to respond to fire alarms, what to do when the power goes out and the like.
+- Pay attention in residence hall meetings and classes when staff and faculty talk about things like how to safely evacuate a building, how to respond to fire alarms, what to do when the power goes out and so forth.

 - Make a plan with your family in case of a campuswide evacuation.
 We cannot emphasize enough the importance of having a mutually agreed upon evacuation plan in place that determines where you will go in the unlikely event that we need to clear campus.

 - Read the emails in your Messiah account that contain subject lines like: "emergency notification," "campus timely warning notice" and "emergency information."
 These are critically important messages containing specific information that will help you be safe.